Dental Training Initiative

 - An application fee.

-If paying tuition/training fees to a trust or University - 5% of annual fees.
+- If paying tuition/training fees to a trust or University - 5% of an annual fee.

-The NACPDE collects all this information and once satisfied that the applicant and placement meet the criteria they will contact the Postgraduate Dental Dean for the region where the proposed training is due to take place to ensure they are happy for the placement to go ahead.
+The NACPDE collects this information, and once satisfied that the applicant and placement meet the criteria, they will seek the approval of the Postgraduate Dental Dean (and possibly the Postgraduate Medical Dean) for the region where the proposed training is due to take place.
 The NACPDE requires this confirmation to be in writing for our records.

 Financial considerations when applying for a visa

-If your government or hospital or university is supporting you financially then we will already have requested a letter confirming your rate of pay.
+If your government, hospital or university is supporting you financially, then we will already have requested a letter confirming your rate of pay.
 When we have all the required information, as your sponsor, we will apply for a certificate of sponsorship (COS) from the UKVI.
-If the UKVI approves the application they will issue us with a COS which we will email to you.
-A COS holds information about the job and your personal details.
-It’s a reference number and not an actual certificate or paper document.
-You will need to add your COS reference number to your visa application form.
+On approval of the application UKVI provides what you will need for your visa application.
+This is a reference number which holds information about the job and your personal details.
 This reference number can only be used once.
-Your COS is valid for 3 months from the date it is assigned to you.
-Please note that the NACPDE does not support your maintenance so you will require the equivalent of at least £945 in savings in your bank account(s) - this is to prove you can support yourself in the UK.
-You must have had this in your bank account(s) for 90 days before you apply for the visa.
+Your COS is valid for three months from the date it is assigned to you.
+Please note that the NACPDE does not support your maintenance.
+Therefore, UKVI requires a minimum amount to be held in your bank account(s) to prove you can support yourself in the UK.
+This amount varies from time to time.
+You must have had this sum in your bank account(s) for 90 days before you apply for the visa.
 If you are accompanied by other family members, you will need additional funds.
 You will have to demonstrate this by submitting bank statements.
+Full details of UKVI's requirements can be found here.

-When applying for Temporary Registration with the GDC under the MTI you will now need to provide UK NARIC certification of your Primary Dental Degree.
-This can take some time to process so please do this with in good time.
+At the same time, the NACPDE writes to the GDC (General Dental Council) to inform them about your Tier 5 placement.
+It is the overseas dentist’s responsibility to make their application to the GDC for Temporary Registration.
+It is advisable that you contact the GDC to ascertain the specific documents required for your GDC application.
+When applying for Temporary Registration with the GDC under the MTI you will be expected to provide UK NARIC certification of your Primary Dental Degree.
+This can take some time to process, so please do this within good time.
 Failure to do this can result in a delay in receiving your Temporary Registration which means you will be unable to work in the UK.

 The NACPDE while you are in the UK

-Ahead of your arrival in the UK, we will contact you with a pre-starting questionnaire which we ask you to complete and return to us by email.
+Ahead of your arrival in the UK, a pre-starting questionnaire will be completed.
 This provides the NACPDE with useful information regarding what you hope to gain from your period of training in the UK.
 It is important for us to understand the motivation of overseas dentists coming to the UK so that we can run the scheme efficiently.
-It will also be useful for both the NACPDE and you to look back upon after the training period has completed to see whether your training needs have been met and to highlight any lessons for the future in regards to the scheme.
+It will also be useful for both the NACPDE and you to look back upon after the training period has been completed to see whether your training needs have been met and to highlight any lessons for the future in regard to the scheme.

 When you arrive in the UK, you will need to make an appointment to come and see us at the NACPDE.
 You must bring certain documents with you so that we can make copies, but it is also a chance for us to meet you and for you to meet us.